Latvia: Religion

 In the Eurobarometer Poll 2010, 38% of Latvian citizens responded that "they believe there is a God", while 48% answered that "they believe there is some sort of spirit or life force" and 11% stated that "they do not believe there is any sort of spirit, God, or life force".

 Lutheranism was more prominent before the Soviet occupation, when it was adhered to by about 60% of the population, a reflection of the country's strong historical links with the Nordic countries, and to the influence of the Hansa in particular and Germany in general.
-Since then, Lutheranism has declined to a slightly greater extent than Roman Catholicism in all three Baltic states.
+Since then, Lutheranism has declined to a slightly greater extent than Catholicism in all three Baltic states.
 The Evangelical Lutheran Church, with an estimated 600,000 members in 1956, was affected most adversely.
 An internal document of 18 March 1987, near the end of communist rule, spoke of an active membership that had shrunk to only 25,000 in Latvia, but the faith has since experienced a revival.

 The country's Orthodox Christians belong to the Latvian Orthodox Church, a semi-autonomous body within the Russian Orthodox Church.
 In 2011, there were 416 religious Jews in Latvia and 319 Muslims in Latvia.
 As of 2004, there were more than 600 Latvian neopagans, Dievturi (The Godskeepers), whose religion is based on Latvian mythology.
 About 21% of the total population is not affiliated with a specific religion.

+Latvia has been seeking for a number of years to separate the Latvian Orthodox Church from Moscow, stating that longstanding ties to Russia pose "national security concerns".
+This was achieved in September 2022 with a law removing all influence or power over the Orthodox Church from non-Latvians, which would include the patriarch of Moscow.